Amenonuhoko/8bit/README.md

 # 8bit

-A canvas project made with HTML
+A canvas project made with HTML and JS

 Draw on an 8 bit canvas with pre-selected colors